Shatakshis667/Hostel-Auction/README.md

 # Online auction platform

-A one-stop solution for NIT Kurukshetra students that provides trustworthy solutions and bridges the gap between the auctioneers and bidders.
+A one-stop solution for college students that provides trustworthy solutions and bridges the gap between the auctioneers and bidders.

 ## Stack